+Notes to the Annual Financial Statements 2022 2021 Restated

-13. Staff loans, deposits and other prepayments
+13. Staff loans, deposits and other prepayments N\$ '000 N\$ '000

 Staff loans advanced 1 405 1 021

 Deposits and prepayments 40 514

 1 445 1 535

-The balances are denominated in Namibian dollars.
+The balances are denominated in Namibia Dollars.
 No amounts are past due and have no indication of impairment.
-The carrying amounts approximate the fair values of the balances due to their short term nature.
+The carrying amounts approximate the fair values of the balances due to their short-term nature.

-Staff loans are amounts that have been advanced to staff members of the corporation in line with the corporation's staff welfare policy.
-The balances are denominated in Namibian dollars.
+Staff loans are amounts that have been advanced to staff members of the Corporation in line with the Corporation's staff welfare policy.
+The balances are denominated in Namibia Dollars.
 No amounts are past due and have no indication of impairment.

 The carrying amounts approximate the fair values of the balances due to their short-term nature.